nuuuwan/news_lk3_data/README.md

 A detention order was issued on Thursday (Jan.25) on the suspect arrested in connection with the recent mass shooting in Beliatta in which five people were killed.

-Deiyannadara Magistrate delivered the order when the suspect was produced before the court.
+Deiyandara Magistrate delivered the order when the suspect was produced before the court.

 Accordingly, the suspect will be detained until January 27 for onward investigations.